finom/use-change/README.md

 - `RootStore['me']`, `RootStore['shop']['cart']`, `RootStore['shop']['cart']` should not be changed since they're "branches" (the store skeleton)
 - But `RootStore['me']['isAuthenticated']`, `RootStore['me']['name']`, `RootStore['shop']['cart']['items']`, `RootStore['shop']['deliveryAddress']` can, since they're "leaves" that can be listened by components.

-This means that any listenable property need to be overriden bu a new value, but never mutated.
+This means that any listenable property need to be overriden by a new value, but never mutated.

 ```js
 const [cartItems, setCartItems] = useChange(